ragaie/TutorialPager/README.md

 ## TutorialPager

-This component for ios development written in swift.
+This component for ios development written in swift.<br />

-for simple images show like guide for start app.
+for simple images show like guide for start app.<br />

-just give it images or view controller to show them in scroll view horizontly.
+just give it images or view controller to show them in scroll view horizontly.<br />

-with simple use and full controll on component thet you can access every part of it and fully customize it.
+with simple use and full controll on component thet you can access every part of it and fully customize it.<br />
 ## First thing you need to add component to your project by two way:-
 1- by intall cocoaPod
  Add blow for your pod file